semenodm/semenodm.github.io/_posts/2016-04-23-funny-story-tests.md

 ![Drunk and Happy](/assets/2016-04-22.jpg)

 Having 3 beer score and barely hitting the right keys on laptop keypad we gave up and went home by train.
-We live in neighbour cities so we took the same train.
+We live in neighbor cities so we took the same train.

 We've got 30% battery charge in laptop and an idea of performance improvement.
 On 5% of battery we've got correctness tests passed and JMH tests showed ~100% improvement.
 Drunk and happy we submitted everything on Coursera and bingo!!!
 100% score on Coursera site.